Active Church Complex

 Over the centuries the Patriarchate (think of it as similar to the Vatican for the Orthodox in its function) has been housed in a number of different buildings nearly all of which are now either destroyed, or after having been converted into mosques, are now functioning as museums.
 An example of this can be seen at Fethiye Museum where the former Patriarchate was turned into a mosque and later a section of it opened as a museum.

 The current location of the Ecumenical Patriarchate has been in use by the Patriarchs of Constantinople since the beginning of the 17th century, though the site was originally used as a convent.
-The buildings you see today are, unfortunately, not all that ancient due to a series of fires that had gutted a number of the buildings in the early 18th century and again in the mid 18th century; renovations and restorations continue to the present.
+The buildings you see today are, unfortunately, not all that ancient due to a series of fires that gutted a number of the buildings in the early 18th century and again in the mid 18th century; renovations and restorations continue to the present day.

 As the Ecumenical Patriarchate is very much active most of the complex is closed to the public.
 These closed sections are made up of offices, the library (I would LOVE to get in there some day!), living quarters of the Patriarch, monks, and other staff, as well as facilities for the production of the Holy Myron, an anointing oil produced here and distributed to orthodox churches around the world.